 Cobán to Lanquín is a distance of about 60 kilometres but, due to the road conditions, it takes around 2-hours to travel between the two.
 It is then a further 11 kilometres journey, from Lanquín to Semuc Champey, which takes about an hour, rough riding, in the back of a four-wheel drive pick up truck.

 It is well worth the pain and discomfort of getting here.

 The cascading turquoise pools of Semuc Champey are set in a lush mountain valley deep in the Guatemalan jungle.
 Far from any major town or city, the area is completely different to anywhere else in Guatemala.

-Once you enter the national park, which cost 50Q (£5.00), you follow a well marked circular path, which either takes you directly to the pools, or to the start of the relatively tough hike up to the mirador.
+Once you enter the national park, admission charge 50Q (£5.00), you follow a well marked circular path, which either takes you directly to the pools, or to the start of the relatively tough hike up to the mirador.